nginx/unit-docs/source/configuration.rst

      - Description

    * - :samp:`action` (required)
-     - Object, defines how matching requests are :ref:`handled
+     - Object; defines how matching requests are :ref:`handled
        <configuration-routes-action>`.

    * - :samp:`match`
-     - Object, defines the step's :ref:`conditions
+     - Object; defines the step's :ref:`conditions
        <configuration-routes-matching>` to be matched.

 A request passed to a route traverses its steps sequentially: